gtxaspec/wz_mini_hacks/README.md

   1. PAN v2:
      -  Tilt (Vertical) only works at motor speed 9
   2. v2
-     -  webcam mode does not work on v2
+     -  webcam mode does not work on v2 yet
-     -  usb direct does not work on v2 yet
-     -  rndis mode on v2 is untested

 ## Setup v3/PANv2